Is your water bill burning a hole in your pocket even when the water consumption is as usual or lower than expected?

 1. Leaky Taps

-Perhaps, the undisputed number one cause of plumbing problems and a high water bill is leaking taps.
-It’s said that a leaking tap can waste up to 20,000 litres of water if not fixed in time!
-So, even if a tap that doesn’t completely stop dripping water appears harmless, we recommend getting it checked at the earliest.
+Perhaps the undisputed number one cause of plumbing problems and a high water bill is leaking taps.
+A leaking tap can waste up to 20,000 litres of water if not fixed in time!
+So, even if a tap that doesn’t completely stop dripping water appears harmless, we recommend getting it checked as soon as possible.

 A leaking tap can be caused by various reasons, like worn-out washers, cracked or damaged ceramic disc spindles, or old cartridges (applicable for mixer taps only).
-Likewise, your water-saving showerheads and other faucets in the home may start leaking due to physical damage or worn-out.
-Hence, it’s important to check them from time to time, especially for those older than five years.
+Likewise, your water-saving showerheads and other faucets in the home may start leaking due to physical damage or wear out.
+Hence, it’s essential to check them occasionally, especially for those older than five years.

-You can check for potential leaks on your own or call for a plumbing inspection.
-Some pipes may need to be replaced if you cannot repair the damaged parts or if there is water damage to the foundations of your house.
+You can check for potential leaks or call for a plumbing inspection.
+If you cannot repair the damaged parts or if water has damaged the foundations of your house, some pipes may need to be replaced.

 2. Concealed Water Filters

-If you have noticed that the filter isn’t functioning correctly or the flow of water from the tank has suddenly reduced, check the filters and their connecting pipes.
-The good news is that you can stop the leak by changing an O ring, but sometimes, you may need to replace the filter or the pipes.
+If you notice that the filter isn’t functioning correctly or the water flow from the tank has suddenly reduced, it’s essential to check the filters and their connecting pipes.
+The good news is that you can stop the leak by changing an O-ring, but sometimes, replacing the filter or the pipes may be necessary.

 3. Burst Or Damaged Flex Hose

-Flex hoses are required for hot water systems, cold water, and mixer taps and are typically placed under the sink or faucet.
-You may develop a leak if you accidentally kink the pipe or if there is too much mineral deposit from the constant flow of hard water.
+Flex hoses are required for hot water systems, cold water systems, and mixer taps.
+They are typically placed under the sink or faucet.
+A leak may develop if you accidentally kink the pipe or if there is too much mineral deposit from the constant flow of hard water.

 4. Leaking Toilets

 Leaking toilets are among the most frequently occurring plumbing problems in residential and commercial spaces.
-The most common reasons for toilet bowl leaks include wear and tear from regular water use or excessively hard water deposits.
+The most common reasons for toilet bowl leaks include wear and tear from regular water use or tough water deposits.

-Like concealed taps or connections, they can be “invisible” while they originate but waste tens of gallons.
-However, you can repair such leaks by replacing the toilet flapper or repairing the flipping mechanism.
+Like concealed taps or connections, toilet leaks can be “invisible” when they originate but waste tens of gallons.
+However, you can repair such leaks by replacing the toilet flapper or flipping mechanism.

-A quick and easy way to check for a toilet leak is to remove the tank’s lid and add a few drops of coloured dye to the water.
-Leave it for 15 minutes; a leak needs to be repaired if you see the colour in the water bowl.
+One simple way to check for a toilet leak is to remove the tank lid, add a few drops of food colouring, and wait 15 minutes.
+If you see the colour in the bowl, it’s time for repairs.

 4. Hose Burst

 Appliances like dishwashers, washing machines, or refrigerators integrated with water dispensers are usually susceptible to hose bursts.
-And an unattended hose leak can flood your entire house in a matter of hours.
-That’s why it’s essential to keep them, especially your washing machine hoses, commenced to flood stop valves, which inhibit the water flow in case of a sudden hose leak.
+And an unattended hose leak can flood your entire house in hours.
+That’s why it’s essential to keep them, especially your washing machine hoses, to flood stop valves, which inhibit the water flow in case of a sudden hose leak.

 5. Hot Water Appliances

-Older hot water appliances are prone to leaks because the inner tank corrodes with time and use.
-If left unattended, you may see water dripping from the water heater base, adding hundreds of dollars to your water bill.
+Older hot water appliances are prone to leaks because the inner tank erodes with time and use.
+If left unattended, water may drip from the water heater base, adding hundreds of dollars to your water bill.

 Besides, the water accumulating on the surface below can damage it, adding to your monthly bills.